capeprivacy/documentation/docs/cape-core/coordinator/local-cli.md

     Cape asks you for information about your installation.
 For this example, use port 8080.

     When this process completes, it creates a file called `config.yaml`.
+You can edit this file to change the inital configuration.

     Set user details, then start the coordinator.
 Make a note of the values you set for each field.
+You will use these to log in to Cape Coordinator.

     ```shell
     CAPE_USER_NAME=<USERNAME>